 Beth passed in 2019, but Linzee knows she would be happy their generosity was helping so many people.
 And, with the added capacity in the SAU, it’s clear their generosity will help many more.

-“As we work in a nonprofit organization, it’s very important to have the support of the folks in the community as well as the institutions in the community,” Dr. Gillespie said.
+“As we work in a nonprofit organization, it’s very important to have the support of the folks in the community as well as the institutions in the community,” Gillespie said.
 “They are essential to this success.”

 Essex County has the fastest growing population of seniors in the Commonwealth.
 That fact, combined with the number of older adults suffering both physical and mental health complications, underscores the need for specialized, holistic, senior care, which Addison Gilbert Hospital is proud to provide.